Azure/Databricks360/iac-adb-360/README.md

 This concludes the preliminary configuration.
 From here on Azure pipelines take over.

 <br/>

-2. Configure the IaC pipeline to be run from within ADO
+### B. Configure the IaC pipeline to install the basic artifacts:

 <br/>